 In a study to see how customer effort levels impact people’s perception of organizations, the global research firm Gartner gleaned three key insights that should be on every CX manager’s radar:

-94% of customers who have low-effort interactions plan to buy from a brand again, compared to just 4% of customers who have high-effort interactions.
+94% of customers who have low-effort interactions intend to buy from a brand again, compared to just 4% of customers who have high-effort service interactions.

-CX teams can use metrics like customer satisfaction (CSAT) scores and Net Promoter Score (NPS) to gauge customer loyalty, but CES is usually more reliable — and there’s evidence to back it up.
+CX teams can use customer experience metrics like customer satisfaction (CSAT) scores and Net Promoter Score (NPS) to gauge customer loyalty and retention, but CES is usually a more reliable indicator for future purchase behavior — and there’s evidence to back it up.
 “Customer effort is 40% more accurate at predicting customer loyalty as opposed to customer satisfaction [CSAT],” says Andrew Schumacher, senior principal, Advisory, Gartner.

 Low-effort interactions are 37% less expensive than high-effort interactions, according to Gartner.
 That’s because low-effort customer experiences save considerable agent time: specifically, they eliminate up to 50% of escalations, 40% of customer call-backs, and 54% of channel switching (for example, when a customer tries self-service but ends up calling an agent instead).